-Now to sync your local master branch, do this:
+Now to sync your local main branch, do this:

+'''

+$ git checkout main

-\$ git checkout master (master) \$ git pull upstream master
+(main) $ git pull upstream main

+'''

-Note: In the example output above we prefixed the prompt with (master) to stress the fact that the command must be run from the branch master.
+Note: In the example output above we prefixed the prompt with (main) to stress the fact that the command must be run from the branch main.

-You can omit the upstream master from the git pull command when you let your master branch always track the main vitessio/vitess repository.
+You can omit the upstream main from the git pull command when you let your main branch always track the main vitessio/vitess repository.
 To achieve this, run this command once:

+'''

-(master) \$ git branch --set-upstream-to=upstream/master
+(main) $ git branch --set-upstream-to=upstream/main

+'''

-Now the following command syncs your local master branch as well:
+Now the following command syncs your local main branch as well:

+'''

-(master) \$ git pull
+(main) $ git pull

+'''